TÜV: TÜV Rheinland

 TÜV Rheinland AG is based in Cologne.
 TÜV Rheinland operates as a technical testing organization in the areas of safety, efficiency and quality.
 Chairman of the executive board of TÜV Rheinland AG is Michael Fübi, chairman of the supervisory board is Michael Hüther.
 The sole shareholder of TÜV Rheinland AG is TÜV Rheinland Berlin Brandenburg Pfalz e.
 V. With 19,924 employees, TÜV Rheinland generated sales of 1.97 billion euros and earnings before interest and taxes of 130.6 million euros in 2017.
 In terms of sales, 45 percent was attributable to business outside Germany.
 11,420 employees work outside Germany, 8,504 in Germany.
 DIN CERTCO is the certification body of TÜV Rheinland Group and is the certification body for the issuance of the DIN-Marks and further certification marks.

 TÜV Austria

 In Austria, TÜV Austria, which dates back to its foundation as a monitoring association in 1872, has evolved into the internationally active TÜV Austria Group.

 The brand "TÜV"

-The "TÜV" brand is a highly recognizable trademark protected for the benefit of these testing organizations and the VdTÜV.
-It is a valuable asset of the TÜV testing companies.
+The "TÜV" brand is a trademark protected for the benefit of these testing organizations and the VdTÜV.
+It is an asset of the TÜV testing companies.

 "TÜV" became known to the general public primarily through the general inspection.
 In Germany, the term "TÜV" is informally used to denote the compulsory biennial or triennial vehicle inspection procedure (similar to the term "MOT" in the United Kingdom, e.g., you take your car "to the TÜV", even though vehicle inspections are now also often inspected by another organization such as Dekra, KÜS or GTÜ, since the former monopoly for this inspection has long been dissolved).